datasette/datasette-import-table/README.md

 Datasette plugin for importing tables from other Datasette instances

-**Warning: alpha software**.
-This doesn't yet have any permissions checking code.

 ## Installation

 Install this plugin in the same environment as Datasette.